jzh001/GraphAllocBench/pdmorl/README.md

 - Wraps `CityPlannerEnv` so MO-DDQN-HER receives flat observations and a discrete action space.
 - Samples Dirichlet preference vectors each episode, applies them to the environment, and feeds them into the agent.
-- Writes checkpoints plus per-evaluation metric JSON under `pdmorl/checkpoints/` and TensorBoard logs under `pdmorl/runs/`.
+- Writes checkpoints plus per-evaluation metric JSON under `pdmorl/checkpoints/<problem>/seed-<seed>/` and TensorBoard logs under `pdmorl/runs/` so multiple problems/seeds can coexist without overwriting.
-- Every `--eval-interval` steps, runs the official GraphAllocBench metrics (hypervolume, percent non dominated, ordering score) and prints them to stdout.
+- Every `--eval-interval` steps (default 100k), runs the official GraphAllocBench metrics (hypervolume, normalized hypervolume vs. the analytical ideal when available, percent non dominated, ordering score) and prints them to stdout.
+- Runs seeds 0–4 by default (set `--seeds` or `--seed` to override) so every run produces problem/seed-specific checkpoints and logs.

 Override hyperparameters via CLI flags (see `python pdmorl/train_graphalloc_pdmorl.py --help`).
+The script defaults to 1M training steps, so pass `--total-steps` if you want shorter smoke tests.
 Defaults target CUDA (`--device cuda`).

 ## 3. Evaluation